 Home organization is a much-needed service.
 More than half of Americans say that their home is cluttered and think moving into a bigger house is the only solution.

 As a professional organizer, you can help clients get rid of clutter and find better storage solutions for the things they want to keep.
-This will enable them to stay in their current home and avoid taking on a bigger mortgage.
+Your services may enable them to stay in their current home and avoid taking on a bigger mortgage.

-Starting a successful business from nothing requires some extra work, but is completely possible.
+Starting a successful business from nothing requires hard work but is more than possible.
 With luck, this list inspires you to get out there and launch a business even if you don’t have a lot of startup capital.